 Once loaded to a more advanced eDiscovery software, these items will be OCRed (made searchable through optical character recognition) so you have the capability to search and cull anything that does not hit on your search terms.
 This will leave you with potentially responsive ESI and documents that Microsoft 365 was unable to index.

 One major limitation of Microsoft 365 eDiscovery search queries is that you can only search 50 keyword lists in a single search.
-This can be challenging and time consuming if you have more than 50 keywords or search queries which often is the case.
+This can be challenging and time-consuming if you have more than 50 keywords or search queries which often is the case.

 Additionally, when searching several keywords in a single search, the search results do not show which keywords triggered the inclusion of a specific item.
-Microsoft 365 highlights keywords found in the preview of a document, which is helpful, however if the term is found in an indexed metadata field you need to dig deeper to figure out why an item was included in the search results.
+Microsoft 365 highlights keywords found in the preview of a document, which is helpful, however, if the term is found in an indexed metadata field you need to dig deeper to figure out why an item was included in the search results.
 Often, the only way to figure out which keyword was responsible for the item hit is to set up multiple single keyword searches.

 Another limitation of eDiscovery Search in Microsoft 365 involves wildcard searches.
-(Wildcard searches use a character like and asterisk “*” to take the place of one or more characters so you can expand a search.
+(Wildcard searches use a character like an asterisk “*” to take the place of one or more characters so you can expand a search.
 For example, searching for “Dav*” would return both “David” and “Dave” and any other words starting with “Dav”).

 In Microsoft 365 eDiscovery, you may only use prefix wildcard searches and the prefix must include at least 3 characters; for example, cat* or set*.
 Suffix searches (*cat), infix searches (c*t), substring searches (*cat*), and prefixes less than 3 characters (ca*) are not supported.
 If your search terms include one of these unsupported wildcard formats you are out of luck.

 Depending on your search requirements, these limitations may complicate things.
 In some instances, it may make more sense to do a full mailbox collection and process data in a tool with more advanced search capabilities.
-For instance, before utilizing Microsoft 365 eDiscovery search features, we analyze each matter individually and determine the most time and cost effective workflow and the eDiscovery platform with the best capability to meet the needs of a project.
+For instance, before utilizing Microsoft 365 eDiscovery search features, we analyze each matter individually and determine the most time and cost-effective workflow and the eDiscovery platform with the best capability to meet the needs of a project.

 Another Microsoft 365 eDiscovery limitation is the inability to use saved searches as a condition in a new search.
 This function is quite helpful when multiple data collections and exports are required (which is a common occurrence because as legal and compliance matters proceed, additional information is learned and additional custodians are identified for which additional data collections must be run).

-For example, if you previously exported data that hit on the term ‘red’ and then later wanted to export data that hit on the term ‘blue’, it would be ideal and cost effective to only export items that hit on the term ‘blue’ that were not previously exported.
+For example, if you previously exported data that hit on the term ‘red’ and then later wanted to export data that hit on the term ‘blue’, it would be ideal and cost-effective to only export items that hit on the term ‘blue’ that were not previously exported.
 If Microsoft 365 provided a way to create static saved searches or if exported documents were tracked in a Microsoft 365 field, you could add the saved search or export field as an exclusionary search condition to ensure you are not double collecting data.

 One way to potentially limit recollecting data in Microsoft 365 from your previous exports is to use the “AND NOT” Boolean connector to exclude previously exported data.
 Using the example above, you would export hit results for ‘blue AND NOT red’ so you don’t recollect documents that hit on both blue and red that were previously exported.
-Note that this only works if you have the same date, location and other base criteria as your previous exports.
+Note that this only works if you have the same date, location, and other base criteria as your previous exports.

 This way of excluding previously exported data can get complex if you have several search terms or different base search criteria for each term.
 Depending on the complexity of your searches it is likely best to export your data without using ‘AND NOT’ Boolean operators to exclude previously exported data and let deduplication in more advanced eDiscovery tools cull previously exported data from Microsoft 365.

-We run many searches in the Microsoft 365 eDiscovery environment for our customers, especially for compliance departments and in connection with large scale document reviews.
+We run many searches in the Microsoft 365 eDiscovery environment for our customers, especially for compliance departments and in connection with large-scale document reviews.
 If you want to learn more about how we pair Microsoft 365 eDiscovery with other eDiscovery tools to improve ESI collection and search efficiency, let us know.